 But, Tom is capable enough that I was able to rely upon his good judgment and skills while I watched for other road hazards.
 We only encountered one log on the road during the round trip drive.

-Our intent had been to do some sightseeing in Negara before heading to the market.
+Our intent had been doing some sightseeing in Niagara before heading to the market.
 Although, last time we were there, a few months ago, we saw the major highlights.
 Repeats weren’t necessary.
-Instead we’d planned to drive around the busy town to explore willy nilly.
+Instead, we’d planned to drive around the busy town to explore.
 That proved to be a pointless objective.

 |Customer service lines were jammed with shoppers.|

-With the heavy traffic, horns honking, blocked roads, people walking while texting and motorbikes everywhere it only took awhile for us to changed our minds about sightseeing.
+With the heavy traffic, horns honking, blocked roads, people walking while texting and motorbikes everywhere it only took a while for us to change our minds about sightseeing.

 |Motorbikes are everywhere!|